THE CHELSEA CHOP | Bring those plants in line

 It’s the English gardener’s miracle cure, the secret to a long flowering period, and the way to get compact, bushy plants.
 So, grab your clippers and read on.

-The Chelsea Chop is a pruning method for certain herbaceous plants that you carry out at the end of May/beginning of June – around the time of the legendary Chelsea Flower Show.
+The Chelsea Chop is a pruning method for some herbaceous plants at the end of May/beginning of June – around the time of the legendary Chelsea Flower Show in London.

-It makes herbaceous plants, like phlox and stonecrop, grow much bushier and significantly extends their flowering periods.
+It makes herbaceous plants, like phlox and stonecrop, grow much bushier and seriously extends their flowering period.
 Depending on the plant, this could be by a whopping four to six weeks of more blooms.

 Phlox with an extended flowering period

-The Chelsea Chop – how does it work?
+The Chelsea Chop – so how does it work?

 Let’s stick with phlox as an example.

-You don’t want to cut the whole phlox (which would be possible and would make the plant much more compact, but you’d lose out on that long flowering period, which – for me – is the primary benefit).
+You don’t want to cut the whole phlox.
+It would be possible and would make the plant much more compact, but you’d lose out on that long flowering period, which – for me – is the primary benefit.

-Instead, pick a selection (around 25 to 50 percent) of the shoots and chop them back by about a third.
+Instead, pick a selection (around 25% to 50%) of the shoots and chop them back by about a third.
 Of course, that won’t extend the flowering period of individual flowers, but since the shoots you’ve cut will flower later than the ones you haven’t touched, the overall flowering period of the plant will be longer.

 Performing the Chelsea Chop on phlox

-I usually take the largest and longest shoots and, of these, I only take every other one.
-That way, it’s not too noticeable, and the plant still flowers regularly.
+I usually take the largest and longest shoots and, of those, I only take every other one.
+It makes it less noticeable and your plant still flowers regularly.

-Give your plants a nice glug of water afterward, throw on a little fertilizer, and you’re done.
+Give your plants a nice glug of water afterwards, throw on a little fertilizer, and you’re done.

 Oh, and one more thing: you can always try growing new plants from the cuttings.
 This works particularly well with stonecrop.
-Simply place the cut shoots in a vase, and soon you’ll see new roots start to grow.
+Just place the cut shoots in a vase, and you won't have to wait long for new roots to start growing.

-But: I’d recommend that you go easy on the Chelsea Chop first time around.
+But: I’d recommend that you go easy on the Chelsea Chop the first time around.

 Maybe try it out on just a few shoots to start with.
-Especially if you’ve had a particularly dry spring, pruning your plants too radically could cause damage rather than exuberant flowering.
+Especially if you’ve had a particularly dry spring, pruning your plants too radically could cause damage rather than abundant flowering.

 Timing is also crucial.

-And please look through the following list before you get clipper happy.
-It doesn’t work with all flowers – for example: peonies, columbine, and hydrangeas.
+And please look through the following list before you get clipper-happy.
+It doesn’t work with all flowers – some examples of that are peonies, columbine and hydrangeas.

 Performing the Chelsea chop on stonecrop